grexor/pybio/README.md

 #### Downloading Ensembl genomes

-Downloading Ensembl genome assemblies and annotation is easy.
-Simply run these commands on the command line:
+To download Ensembl genomes simply run a few commands on the command line.
+For example:

 ```
 pybio ensembl homo_sapiens      # downloads the latest version of Ensembl homo_sapiens assembly and annotation